samforwill/nlp-campaign-messaging/README.md

 2. 2022 Midterm Results were sourced from [The Daily Kos](https://www.dailykos.com/stories/2022/9/21/1742660/-The-ultimate-Daily-Kos-Elections-guide-to-all-of-our-data-sets).
 3. The campaign tweets from Marie Glusenkamp Perez and Chris Deluzio were hand-copied from their twitter accounts [@MGPforCongress](https://twitter.com/mgpforcongress) and [@ChrisforPA](https://twitter.com/chrisforPA)

-4. The 114th Congress tweets addended with characterization inputs was sourced from Crowdflower's Data For Everyone Library via Kaggle [Brennan Center for Justice](https://www.brennancenter.org/our-work/research-reports/who-controlled-redistricting-every-state).
+4. The 114th Congress tweets addended with characterization inputs was sourced from Crowdflower's Data For Everyone Library via [Kaggle] (https://www.kaggle.com/datasets/crowdflower/political-social-media-posts/data).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>